 - It is common to have burning, stinging, soreness, or itching where this drug is put on.
 Most of the time, these happen during the first few days of treatment and go away as skin gets better.
-Call your doctor if any of these effects are very bad, bother you, or do not go away.
+Call your child’s doctor if any of these effects are very bad, bother your child, or do not go away.

 You may report side effects to your national health agency.